Chambre de Commerce - Fiche d'information pays Dernière mise à jour: 12.08.2021

-Despite its small size and lack of natural resources, Liechtenstein has developed into a prosperous, highly industrialized, free-enterprise economy with a vital financial service sector and the third highest per capita income in the world, after Qatar and Luxembourg.
-The Liechtenstein economy is widely diversified with a large number of small businesses.
-Low business taxes - the maximum tax rate is 20% - and easy incorporation rules have induced many holding companies to establish nominal offices in Liechtenstein, providing 30% of state revenues.
+Despite its small size and lack of natural resources, Liechtenstein has developed into a prosperous, highly industrialized, free-enterprise economy with a vital financial services sector and one of the highest per capita income levels in the world.
+The Liechtenstein economy is widely diversified with a large number of small and medium-sized businesses, particularly in the services sector.
+Low business taxes - a flat tax of 12.5% on income is applied - and easy incorporation rules have induced many holding companies to establish nominal offices in Liechtenstein, providing 30% of state revenues.

 The country participates in a customs union with Switzerland and uses the Swiss franc as its national currency.
 It imports more than 90% of its energy requirements.
 Liechtenstein has been a member of the European Economic Area (an organization serving as a bridge between the European Free Trade Association and the EU) since May 1995.
-The government is working to harmonize its economic policies with those of an integrated Europe.
+The government is working to harmonize its economic policies with those of an integrated EU.
+As of 2015, 54% of Liechtenstein’s workforce consisted of cross-border commuters, largely from Austria, Germany, and Switzerland.

 Le Luxembourg et le pays